Trutzbingen

-Trutzbingen is the ruin of a round tower on the road leaving Münster-Sarmsheim in the direction of Bingen am Rhein It is the remnant of a tariff barrier, which was built in 1493.
+Trutzbingen is the ruin of a round tower on the road leaving Münster-Sarmsheim in the direction of Bingen am Rhein, Rhineland-Palatinate, Germany.
+It is the remnant of a tariff barrier, which was built in 1493.
 Only one half of the outer wall of the round tower remains.
-Since 2002, Trutzbingen is part of the UNESCO World Heritage Site Rhine Gorge.
+Since 2002, Trutzbingen has been part of the UNESCO World Heritage Site Rhine Gorge.

 History

 After a fire destroyed a large part of Bingen in 1490, the city authorities tried to raise money to repair the city by levying a market fee.
 Fees were also collected from Münster-Sarmsheim and other towns in the Palatinate.
 The citizens of Münster-Sarmsheim logged a complaint, and when this was unsuccessful, they turned to Elector Philip the Righteous.
 He gave Münster-Sarmsheim the privilege to have its own weekly market.
 In 1493, this market was protected by a customs barrier, consisting of a walled area with a pier and a round tower built on a hill.

 In 1504, during the War of the Palatinate Succession, Landgrave William II of Hesse attacked Münster-Sarmsheim.
 He fired cannon at the city and set it on fire.
 He demolished the customs barrier and blew up the walls of the round tower in the direction of Bingen.